 \subsection{Weighted estimators of location and scatter}

-Using depth function one can define a depth-weighted multivariate location and scatter estimators possessing high breakdown points and which for several depths are computationally tractable (see \cite{Zuo:2005}).
-In case of location, the estimator is defined as
+Using the depth function, one can define a depth-weighted multivariate location and scatter estimators possessing high breakdown points that are computationally tractable (\cite{Zuo:2005}).
+In the case of location, the estimator is defined as

 Subsequently, a depth-weighted scatter estimator is defined as